camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/05-delegation-code.html.md

 ## Execution Listener

 If your class implements the `org.camunda.bpm.engine.delegate.ExecutionListener` interface you can access the BPMN model instance and the current flow element.
-As a Execution Listener can be added to several elements like process, events, tasks, gateways and sequence flows it can not be guaranteed of which type the flow element will be.
+As an Execution Listener can be added to several elements like process, events, tasks, gateways and sequence flows it can not be guaranteed which type the flow element will be.

 ```java
 public class ExampleExecutionListener implements ExecutionListener {